schuyler/autobus/README.md

 Autobus does not use Redis for storage in any way; it only uses the [pub/sub functions](https://redis.io/docs/manual/pubsub/).

-Autobus provides no security features whatsoever.
-You are dependent on your Redis configuration to secure your event bus.
+### Adding an application namespace

-If you want to run multiple, separate buses on the same Redis database, you can configure autobus with a namespaces:
+If you want to run multiple, separate buses on the same Redis database, you can configure autobus with a namespace:

 ```python
 autobus.run(namespace="distinct_namespace")